Carlos-Briceno/HTML-CSS-Projects/README.md

     In this folder is where i learned how to create basic websites using HTML and CSS.

 # Basic HTML and JavaScript
     In this folder I learned how to create basic functions using JavaScript.
-I also made a basic website that uses JS to make an alert when the website is opened.
+I also made a basic website that uses JS to make an alert box.